appspringtechsas/sfcc-geolocated-inventory-preview/README.md

 	```
     This new proxy configuration is needed for the calls to the SFRA controller that the package provides.

+3. Go to *app/contexts/index.js* and in the line 236 replace '<Your-AM-Client-ID>' with the actual value of your Account Manager Client ID

-3. SFRA controllers are also needed for the integration package to work.
+4. SFRA controllers are also needed for the integration package to work.
 The controllers are inside *sfra-cartridges/apps_user_geolocation* path.
 For all the details on how to install *apps_user_geolocation*, please refer to the [cartridge README](./sfra-cartridges/README.md)

 ## Usage